Cache-Aided Interference Management in Partially Connected Linear Networks: Extension to Circular Networks and Heterogeneous Linear Networks

-Recall that if we merge transmitter pair $(j, K+j)$, $\forall j \in [L-2]^+$ in the partially connected $(K+L-1) \times K$ linear IN, we will arrive at a partially connected $K \times K$ circular IN.
-To make the two network models completely identical, the cached content on the merged node should remain the same as before merging.
-By the proposed cache placement strategy in Section \ref{sec cache}, the cached contents in the transmitter pair $(j, K+j)$ of the linear network will be identical when $L$ is a divisor of $K$.
-Thus, under the condition that $L$ is a divisor of $K$, the achievable NDT in Theorem \ref{thm 1} is directly applicable to the partially connected $K \times K$ circular IN.
+As mentioned in Section II-A, our partially connected linear interference network has strong connection with the circular interference network.
+Recall that if we merge transmitter pair $(j, K+j)$, for $j \in [0:L-2]$, in the $(K+L-1) \times K$ linear network, we will arrive at a $K \times K$ circular network.
+To make the two network models completely identical, the cached contents on the merged node should remain the same as before merging.
+By the proposed caching strategies, the cached contents in the transmitter pair $(j, K+j)$ of the linear network are identical when $L$ is a divisor of $K$.
+Thus, under this condition, the achievable NDT-2 in Theorem \ref{thm achievable NDT combine} is directly applicable to the $K \!\times\!
+K$ circular network.